fujiapple852/trippy/README.md

           - stream:   Display a continuous stream of tracing data
           - pretty:   Generate an pretty text table report for N cycles
           - markdown: Generate a markdown text table report for N cycles
-          - csv:      Generate a SCV report for N cycles
+          - csv:      Generate a CSV report for N cycles
           - json:     Generate a JSON report for N cycles
           - silent:   Do not generate any tracing output for N cycles